natenka/pyneng-book-en/docs/source/book/06_control_structures/1_if_else.rst

     In [14]: if len(list_to_test) != 0:
        ....:     print("The list has objects")
        ....:
-    The list has objects
+    List has objects

 Comparison operators
 ~~~~~~~~~~~~~~~~~~~

-**Comparison operators** can be used in conditions like:
+*Comparison operators* can be used in conditions like:

 .. code:: python